Language-Based Protocol Testing: Conclusion and Future Work

-Protocol testing is hard, in particular in the absence of a formal specification.
-We introduce \emph{\IO grammars}, a new specification language for protocols that combines the expressiveness of context-free grammars with the ability to completely specify messages, states, and interactions of multiple protocol parties.
-We demonstrate the usefulness of our approach by implementing five protocols, including \FTP, \SMTP, and \DNS, and show how to use them for testing real-world implementations of clients and servers.
-We show that an \IO grammar is a principled and precise means to express protocols, with a single production rule capturing what would be dozens of code lines in traditional implementations.
-This foundation unlocks other benefits such as being able to test both clients and servers from a single specification, or systematically covering all interactions, a feature so far not found in other protocol testing tools.
-Our evaluation shows that \IO grammars quickly cover protocol features both in clients and servers, and hence can be used to test both effectively.
-We believe that \IO grammars are a step towards more rigorous specification of protocols, enabling better testing and verification of their implementations.
-We look forward to work with the communities to extend our approach further.
-Our future work will focus on the following aspects: \begin{description} \item[Coverage guidance.]
-Recent \FANDANGO versions support \emph{coverage-guided fuzzing,} optimizing evolutionary input generation towards given execution features.
+\item[Coverage guidance.]
+Recent \FANDANGO versions support \emph{coverage-guided fuzzing,} optimizing evolutionary input generation towards given execution features~\cite{icst2026-coverage}.
 Integrating \IO grammars into the main line of \FANDANGO will make protocol testing benefit from these extensions. \item[Out-of specification testing.]
-To test ``unhappy paths'', \emph{mutating} \IO grammars~\cite{bendrissou2025grammar} will allow generating messages that are \emph{not} covered by the protocol specification. \item[Asynchronous protocols.]
+To test ``unhappy paths'', \emph{mutating} \IO grammars~\cite{bendrissou2025grammar} will allow generating messages that are \emph{not} covered by the protocol specification. \item[Mining protocol specifications.]
+We are working on tools that extract protocol specifications from existing documentation and implementations; early experiments with \LLMs yield very promising results~\cite{icst2026-llms}. \item[Asynchronous protocols.]
 We want to support for protocols where messages may arrive out of order or concurrently, such as over unreliable or asynchronous channels. \item[Time-based behavior.]
 We want to extend \IO grammars to naturally express time-sensitive behaviors, such as heartbeat messages or timeouts. \item[Dynamic participants.]
 Right now, we assume a fixed set of parties and roles.
-We want to extend them to support dynamic participants, where parties may join or leave during execution. \end{description}
+We want to extend them to support dynamic participants, where parties may join or leave during execution. \end{description} We look forward to further extending our approach, working with the testing, networking, and modeling research communities towards better protocol testing.